hbctraining/Intro-to-R/lessons/03_introR-functions-and-arguments.md

 What happens here is that we take the original vector `glengths` (containing three elements), and we are adding another item to either end.
 We can do this over and over again to build a vector or a dataset.

 Since R is used for statistical computing, many of the base functions involve mathematical operations.
 One example would be the function `sqrt()`.
-The input/argument must be a number, and the the output is the square root of that number.
+The input/argument must be a number, and the output is the square root of that number.
 Let's try finding the square root of 81:

 ```r
 sqrt(81)